Are you curious about how to use watercolor pencils? Learn these easy techniques for using these fun pencils in your artwork.

 When purchasing watercolor pencils, it's good to understand that the pricier brands are going to be nicer to work with.

-Nicer brands will dissolve in water easier and leave fewer pencil marks behind.
+Nicer brands will dissolve in water more easily and leave fewer pencil marks behind.
 They also have more pigment.

 Nice brands include Faber Castell, Derwent, Prismacolor, and Caran D'Ache pencils.
 I'm currently using Faber Castell pencils.